JefferyHus/graphql-pagination/README.md

 Cursor based pagination is more performant than offsets because we can leverage database indexes on the columns in the where clause that are being used as cursors.

+There is more to this solution, and many libraries and frameworks out there are presenting you with their own cursor style pagination; But we can't go over each of if, we will stick to the one that is most used with `React`.

 ### Relay style pagination

 Relay is a framework for building data driven React apps.
 Relay provides a standard mechanism to slice data and paginate the results.